-Google ‘Umeda Sky Building’ and take a look at the photos, then you’ll definitely want to make it one of the things to do in Osaka.
+Google ‘Umeda Sky Building’ and take a look at the photos, then you’ll definitely want to make it one of the best things to do in Osaka.
 Comprised of two towers connected with a massive observation span, it’s a great place to get vistas of the city that you won’t find elsewhere.
 Though not tall by modern skyscraper standards, the building’s magnificent architecture more than makes up for what it lacks in height.

 The building is also a magnet for Japanese couples, who have their names engraved on heart-shaped locks, then leave them at the top overlooking the city as a symbol of their love and commitment.
 In the building’s basement, there’s a restaurant designed to look like a typical street in Osaka about 100 years ago.

-If you’re looking for free things to do in Osaka then head to the park!
-Since you’ll already be on this wonderful island visiting the National Museum of Art, why not cool those hot heels and stick around a bit, because there’s a lot to see on this long, narrow island – like its historic government buildings, museums, and the promenade that runs along the riverfront.
+If you’re looking for free things to do in Osaka, then head to the park!
+Since you’ll already be on this beautiful island visiting the National Museum of Art, why not cool those hot heels and stick around a bit, because there’s a lot to see on this long, narrow island – like its historic government buildings, museums, and the promenade that runs along the riverfront.

-Where to stay in Osaka?
+Where to Stay in Osaka?

 Residential Hotel HARE Kuromon